OUR PURPOSE

-At Bike Waikato we love bikes.
-It doesn’t matter what you ride, or how far, we are your voice for a better Waikato for bikes.
+It doesn’t matter what you ride, where you ride, or how far, we are your voice for a better Waikato for bikes.

-Our vision aims for a simple outcome: to see more people on bikes.
+Our vision is simple: to see more people on bikes, safely.

 We focus on advocacy, collaboration, and promoting ways to empower people to get on a bike.